Singular semipositive metrics in non-Archimedean geometry: Introduction

 The notions of plurisubharmonic (psh) functions and positive currents lie at the heart of complex analysis.
 The study of these objects is usually referred to as \emph{pluripotential theory}, and it has become apparent in recent years that pluripotential theory should admit an analogue in the context of non-Archimedean analytic spaces in the sense of Berkovich.

-Potential theory on non-Archimedean curves is by now well-established thanks to the work of Thuillier~\cite{thuphd} (see also~\cite{valtree,BR}).
-In the higher dimensional case, it is in principle possible to mimick the complex case and define a plurisubharmonic function as an upper semicontinuous function whose restriction to each curve is subharmonic.
-While this approach is yet to be developed, a global notion of \emph{semipositive metric} has already appeared several times in the literature~\cite{Zha,Gub,CL1}.
-Such metrics are in particular continuous by definition.
-We propose a general (global) definition of (not necessarily continuous) semipositive metrics, and prove basic compactness and regularization results for these metrics.
+Potential theory on non-Archimedean curves is by now well-established, thanks to the work of Thuillier~\cite{thuphd} (see also~\cite{valtree,BR}).
+In higher dimensions, it should in principle be possible to mimic the complex case and define a plurisubharmonic function as an upper semicontinuous function whose restriction to any curve is subharmonic.
+While this approach is yet to be developed, a general notion of \emph{continuous} plurisubharmonic functions was very recently\footnote{In fact,~\cite{CLD} was posted after the first version of the present paper.} introduced by Chambert-Loir and Ducros in~\cite{CLD}, based on their notion of positive currents.
+Their definition both localizes and generalizes the previously introduced notion of a \emph{semipositive metric} on a line bundle~\cite{Zha,Gub98,CL1}.
+In this paper we propose a general (global) definition of singular (\ie not necessarily continuous) semipositive metrics on ample line bundles, and prove basic compactness and regularization results for such metrics.

+In a sequel to this paper~\cite{nama} we rely on the results obtained here to adapt to the non-Archimedean case the variational approach to complex Monge-Amp\`ere equations developed in~\cite{BBGZ} and prove a version of the celebrated Calabi-Yau theorem.

 In order to better explain our construction, let us briefly recall some facts from the complex case~\cite{bayreuth}.
-Let $X$ be (the analytication of) a smooth projective complex variety and let $L$ be an \emph{ample} line bundle on $X$.
-A smooth metric $\|\cdot\|$ on $L$ is given in every local trivialization of $L$ by $|\cdot|\, e^{-\f}$ for some local smooth function $\f$, called the local weight of $h$.
-The curvature of $\|\cdot\|$ is given in this chart by $dd^c \f$, and $\|\cdot\|$ is said to be semipositive if its curvature is a semipositive $(1,1)$-form, which means that $\f$ is psh.
-More generally, one defines the notion of singular semipositive metrics by allowing locally $\f$ to be a general psh function, in which case the curvature of $h$ is a closed positive $(1,1)$-current.
+Let $X$ be (the analytification of) a smooth projective complex variety and let $L$ be an \emph{ample} line bundle on $X$.
+A smooth metric $\|\cdot\|$ on $L$ is given in every local trivialization of $L$ by $|\cdot|\, e^{-\f}$ for some local smooth function $\f$, called the local weight of the metric.
+The metric is said to be semipositive if its curvature, which locally is given by $dd^c\f$, is a semipositive $(1,1)$-form, that is, $\f$ is psh.
+More generally, one defines the notion of singular semipositive metrics by allowing $\f$ to be a general psh function, in which case the curvature is a positive closed $(1,1)$-current.